openflighthpc/concertim-cluster-builder/README.md

 request to build a cluster.
 More details on the format can be found in the [API documentation](/docs/api.md).

+### Exposing the service on the desired network

+By default, Concertim cluster builder is configured to expose its service on all of the host machine's IP addresses.
+If this is not suitable for you, it can be configured by editing the `docker-compose-prod.yml` file and changing the `ports` entry.

 ### Cluster type definitions

 Concertim cluster builder needs to be configured with the enabled cluster type